Special Announcement: Beginning with Volume 33, Intégral: The Journal of Applied Musical Thought has become an online, open-access journal. 1

 The submission falls outside of the journal’s purview or fails to meet the journal’s expectations of music theory scholarship.
 The submission will not be considered for publication in its current state.

-- Intégral’s first 32 years of publication will be available as PDFs on this site, and are currently available either on JSTOR or for purchase in print.
+- Intégral’s first 32 years of publication are available as PDFs on this site and on JSTOR, or for purchase in print.